dioniswe/chabaa/README.md

     npm install
     npm run dev

-### STEP 3 configure your chabaa application.
+## STEP 3 configure your chabaa application.

-Modify .env: set values for
+rename.env.example to .env and modify to contain values for

     ICECAST_SOURCE_PASSWORD to authenticate audio streaming sources
     ICECAST_MOUNT_NAME for the audio streaming url path